Nina-cyber1/pract/README.md

 > ⚠️ **Note**: The CSV must be exported from Microsoft Purview and contain a column called `AuditData` with JSON-formatted strings.

 ---
+These files will be saved in the current working directory:

+successful_logins.csv – All successful login attempts

+failed_logins.csv – All failed login attempts

+suspicious_failed_logins.csv – Failed logins with >3 attempts from same IP

+summary.txt – Summary of findings printed by the script

 ## ⚙️ Installation